 "A great figure in social welfare cases … willing to go the extra mile for her clients"

 Polly Glynn is Deighton Pierce Glynn’s managing partner and one of the firm’s founding partners having setup Pierce Glynn in 1997.
 She qualified in 1993 having trained at Leigh Day and Fisher Meredith solicitors.

-Polly Glynn is a public law and human rights specialist with a particular interest in social welfare law.
-She has conducted judicial review claims in the High Court and on appeal to the Court of Appeal, and has brought cases before the European Court of Human Rights.
+Polly Glynn is a public law and human rights specialist.
+She has conducted judicial review claims in the High Court and on appeal to the Court of Appeal, and has brought multiple cases before the European Court of Human Rights.

 She has extensive experience of discrimination law, acting in the ECHR on a number of successful claims arising out of the discriminatory effect of the UK’s rules on widows’ benefits and tax allowances, and in relation to eligibility for housing.
-She also acts in relation to Equality Act damages particularly in a housing context.
+She also acts in relation to Equality Act damages claims.

 Significant cases in which Polly has acted include: